Table of contents

 unzip uefivars.zip

-On Debian or Ubuntu, enter the commands:
+On Debian or Ubuntu, enter the following commands:

 sudo apt-get update